-1. IPRA members, and local entrants acknowledge that rodeo is a dangerous activity and that participation in a rodeo exposes the participant to a substantial and serious risk of personal injury.
+- 1. IPRA members, and local entrants acknowledge that rodeo is a dangerous activity and that participation in a rodeo exposes the participant to a substantial and serious risk of personal injury.
 Being fully aware that such participation in IPRA sanctioned rodeos will expose members, and local entrants to substantial and serious risk of personal injury or death of said members, and local entrants hereby release the IPRA, its sponsors, rodeo committees, IPRA sanctioned rodeo production entities, their affiliated related or subsidiary companies, and the officers, directors, employees and agents of such entities or organizations, from liability for any and all property damage, personal injuries, or other claims arising from participation in IPRA sanctioned rodeos, including claims that are known and unknown, foreseen and unforeseen, future or contingent.
-Each local entrant shall be required to sign a release form before participating in an IPRA sanctioned rodeo releasing the management and producers from liability.
+Each local entrant shall be required to sign a release form before participating in an IPRA sanctioned rodeo. - No person shall be allowed in the arena during a rodeo performance unless entered in an event or unless he or she has signed a waiver releasing the management and producers from liability.
 This rule to be enforced by the arena director or rodeo judges.